 The film is serviced by a reasonable cast of moderately known names, mostly recruited from tv.
 Karen Gillan, the Scottish actress who came to fame as a companion on the modern Doctor Who (2005– ), does a creditable job of dropping her natural Scottish accent for a generic American Midwest one.
 There is also a very neurotic looking Katee Sackhoff, the great find from tv’s Battlestar Galactica (2003-9) as the mother, and Rory Cochrane, a regular from CSI: Miami (2002-12) as the father.

-Mike Flanagan next went onto make Before I Wake (2016) about a child whose dreams become reality, Hush (2016) about the stalking of a deaf woman, Ouija: Origin of Evil (2016), the Stephen King adaptation Gerald’s Game (2017) and the tv mini-series The Haunting of Hill House (2018).
+Mike Flanagan next went onto make Before I Wake (2016) about a child whose dreams become reality, Hush (2016) about the stalking of a deaf woman, Ouija: Origin of Evil (2016), the Stephen King adaptation Gerald’s Game (2017), the tv mini-series The Haunting of Hill House (2018) and Doctor Sleep (2019).